seas-cs32/py2cpp/1SyntaxDiffs/lesson/instructions.md

 We will see these same curly brackets in a later lesson when we talk about loops in C.

-**Go ahead and click the big green run button.** Feel free to change the constant integer defined as `STUDENT` on line 3 and see if you can get the other `printf` statements to execute.
+**Go ahead and make and run this new `main.c`.** Feel free to change the constant integer defined as `STUDENT` on line 3 and see if you can get the other `printf` statements to execute.

 ## Style